 Earlier this week, I came home from a local farm, with a trunk load of beautiful pumpkins.
-Because it’s still mid-September, and I want these to last as long as possible, I took some steps to preserve them before getting them set up in my Fall Front Porch design.
+Because it’s still mid-September, and I want these to last as long as possible, I took some steps to preserve my pumpkins and make them last longer, before getting them set up in my Fall Front Porch design.

 A couple of my pumpkins had excessively long stems, or a stem with a rotten spot on it.
 Before you do anything else to your pumpkins, make sure the stems are the length you prefer (especially if you’re going to stack them), and that you’ve trimmed away any rotten or moldy parts of the stem.
 You don’t want the mold to grow and cause decay of the pumpkin.